kamilazdybal/pykitPIV/docs/index.rst

-**pykitPIV** (**Py**\ thon **ki**\ nematic **t**\ raining for **P**\ article **I**\ mage **V**\ elocimetry) is a Python package that generates rich and reproducible synthetic data for training machine learning algorithms in velocimetry and experimental fluid dynamics.
+**pykitPIV** (**Py**\ thon **ki**\ nematic **t**\ raining for **P**\ article **I**\ mage **V**\ elocimetry) is a Python package that generates rich and reproducible synthetic data for training machine learning algorithms in velocimetry, a subfield of experimental fluid dynamics.

+**pykitPIV** gives the user, or the machine-learning agent, a lot of flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
+We also provide an atlas of challenging synthetic velocity fields from analytic formulations.
+The effects of particle drift and diffusion in stationary isotropic turbulence can also be added atop the velocity fields using the simplified Langevin model (SLM).

 **pykitPIV** can operate in particle image velocimetry (PIV) and background-oriented Schlieren (BOS) mode.
 It exploits the idea that if the time separation between two experimental images is small, kinematic relationship between two consecutive images is sufficient to determine particle displacement fields.

-**pykitPIV** gives the user, or the machine-learning agent, a lot of flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
-We also provide an atlas of challenging synthetic velocity fields from analytic formulations.
-The effects of particle drift and diffusion in stationary isotropic turbulence can also be added atop the velocity fields using the simplified Langevin model.

 The graph below shows the possible workflows constructed from the five main classes: